Comedy Premium League: Reception

-The show had moderate to negative reviews.
+The show had moderate to positive reviews.
 GlamSham gave a largely positive review, reflecting on the "honesty" of host Koli calling them "India's 16 biggest comics – at least those who were available" and saying that the best thing is that the series "lets the comics explore a wide range, from team work to solo performances."
 The Second Angle called the first four episodes "a decent way to spend your time," finding the scoring complicated and the audience result nonsensical, but said the series ultimately had just moments of laughter "relevant only when the audience is aware of the niche that these comedians work in."

 Ektaa Malia of The Indian Express rated the first four episodes 3 stars, calling the series "the closest [Indians] will get to having our very own Saturday Night Live."
 Pratikshya Mishra of The Quint rated it 2.5/5.0, finding the format problematic, saying it "cages the performers," and noted that "the interactions (especially the banter) between the comics off-stage is sometimes funnier than the performances."
 Shilajit Mitra of Cinema Express rated it 2/5, calling the timing and jokes "all too precise," but ultimately critical that there were no big laughs.